 I offer training for whole staff teams, targeted groups such as TAs and LSAs, or individual consultancies.
 I can devise bespoke training for your individual needs and personnel.

 Please don’t hesitate to contact me for a no obligations discussion of your training requirements.

 Mark Sherin BSc (Hons), PGCE, Dip SpLD, AMBDA

 Member of the Expert Advisory Group for Sir Jim Rose’ Independent Report To the Secretary of State of the Children, Schools and Families (June 2009 ) ‘ Identifying and Teaching Children and Young People with Dyslexia and Literacy Difficulties’

 Teaching Awards Winner, 2007- Distinction in SEN teacher category London final

 Currently lecturing on an OCR L5 course and managing Lyndhurst Dyslexia Centre and teaching in Lyndhurst Primary School as a specialist teacher.

-Distinction from Edge Hill University Teaching and Assessing Learner with Dyscalculia 2016
+Distinction from Edge Hill University: Teaching and Assessing Learners with Dyscalculia, 2016

 Other relevant experience:-